This

 "Canaan" ("humbled", "humiliated") one wonders if the son of Ham was originally named

-We should also remember God's blessing of Noah and his sons.
+We should also remember that God blessed Noah and all his sons.
 (Genesis 9:1)

 According to the KJV, one of the twelve was "Simon the